arpipati/Automation-Samples/monitoring_dashboard/ReadMe.md

 I have uploaded the sample `demo-int.txt` and `demo-int.html` files here for reference.

 The `master-dash.html` file serves as the landing page for this dashboard.
+This file is opened in `append` mode in the Python script.
+This allows for new `div` blocks to be appended to the the HTML file for each environment when the Jenkins jobs run to generate HTML files for each environment.